Bayesian inference for form-factor fits regulated by unitarity and analyticity: Conclusions and outlook

 \section{Conclusions and outlook}

-The two main results of this paper are: \begin{itemize} \item We have generalised the BGL~\cite{Boyd:1994tt} unitarity constraint towards exclusive semileptonic processes for which the flavour-structure of the weak current allows for a particle-production threshold that lies below the pair-production threshold of the asymptotic-state pair of the process.
+The main results of this paper are: \begin{itemize} \item We have generalised the BGL~\cite{Boyd:1994tt} unitarity constraint towards exclusive semileptonic processes for which the flavour-structure of the weak current allows for a particle-production threshold that lies below the pair-production threshold of the asymptotic-state pair of the process.
 For instance, for the semileptonic process $B_s\to K\ell\nu$ the $t$-channel $B\pi$ threshold lies below the $B_s K$ threshold.
 The modified unitarity constraint is restricted to contributions from above the $B_s K$ threshold.
-This problem has recently also been addressed in~\cite{Berns:2018vpl,Blake:2022vfl}.
+This problem has recently also been addressed in~\cite{Berns:2018vpl,Gubernari:2020eft,Gubernari:2022hxn,Blake:2022vfl}.
 While fundamentally equivalent, we find the solution proposed here more elegant and also simpler to implement.
-A simple modification of existing fit-codes should allow to impose the modified unitarity constraint presented in Eq.~\eqnref{eq:modified unitarity constraint}. \item The second central result of this paper is a novel method that allows, using Bayesian inference, for model- and truncation-independent parameterisations of hadronic form factors.
+A simple modification of existing fit-codes allows the modified unitarity constraint presented in Eq.~\eqref{eq:modified unitarity constraint} to be imposed. { The thus-modified unitarity constraint could in the presence of truncation be strengthened accidentally (this also applies to the work of \cite{Berns:2018vpl,Gubernari:2020eft,Gubernari:2022hxn,Blake:2022vfl}).
+We propose an alternative BGL expansion, which can be used to check whether this is the case.
+We also discuss a way to correct the asymptotic behaviour of the BGL expansion of the vector form factor~\cite{Buck:1998kp,Becher:2005bg} and show in each case that the correction, as anticipated in~\cite{Becher:2005bg}, does at the current level of statistics not impact the form factor in the semileptonic region in a measurable way.} \item The second central result of this paper is a novel method that allows, using Bayesian inference, for model-independent parameterisations of hadronic form factors with controlled truncation errors.
 This is achieved by using quantum-field-theoretical unitarity and analyticity as regulators, to keep the less or unconstrained higher-order coefficients in an untruncated BGL expansion under control.
 We show how kinematical constraints like $f_+(0)=f_0(0)$ for the vector and scalar form factors at zero momentum transfer in pseudo-scalar to pseudo-scalar meson decay, can be taken into account exactly.
-The new unitarity constraint of Eq.~\eqnref{eq:modified unitarity constraint}, which within Bayesian inference corresponds to a flat prior, is taken into account in a fully consistent way, leading to meaningful central values and errors in the computation of observables based on the form-factor parameterisations.
+The new unitarity constraint of Eq.~\eqref{eq:modified unitarity constraint}, which within Bayesian inference corresponds to a flat prior, is taken into account in a fully consistent way, leading to meaningful central values and errors in the computation of observables based on the form-factor parameterisations.
 The approach presented here is similar in spirit to the recently revived idea of the dispersive-matrix method~\cite{DiCarlo:2021dzg,Martinelli:2021frl}.
 In fact, our results agree very well with the ones determined in~\cite{Martinelli:2022tte}.
 The method proposed here is however conceptually simpler, and besides the exact implementation of constraints like $f_+(0)=f_0(0)$, allows for straight-forwardly combining different, potentially correlated data sets into a global fit.
 We demonstrate how this works in practice by presenting fits to lattice, sum-rule and experimental data, and make a range of predictions with relevance for phenomenology.